JohannesDeSmedt/iBCM/README.md

 <h2>Implementation</h2>
 You can use the JAR file as follows:

-java -jar iBCM.jar -d auslan2,context -s 0.5
+`java -jar iBCM.jar -d auslan2,context -s 0.5'

 <h3>The following arguments are used:</h3>
 <ul><li>-h for help</li>